splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 .. meta::
   :description: Naming standards for metric and dimensions in Splunk Observability Cloud.

-Read this document to learn about naming standards for metric and dimensions in Splunk Observability Cloud.
+Read this document to learn about naming standards for metrics and dimensions in Splunk Observability Cloud.

 Types of names in Observability Cloud
 ================================================